Quantum spins and hybridization in artificially-constructed chains of magnetic adatoms on a superconductor: Discussion

 Dilute chains of magnetic adatoms on superconductors are qualitatively distinct from dense adatom chains which were previously investigated in searches for topological superconductivity and Majorana bound states and in which bands of adatom $d$ orbitals are believed to cross the Fermi energy of the substrate superconductor.
 In dilute chains, the quantum spins associated with magnetic adatoms induce subgap quasiparticle excitations, and the substrate-induced coupling between adatoms involves spin-spin coupling via the RKKY and Dzyaloshinsky-Moriya interactions as well as hybridization of subgap quasiparticle excitations.
 As a result, dilute chains provide an intriguing model system probing the correlated dynamics of the quantum spins of the adatoms and the fermionic subgap quasiparticles.

 We have realized such chains using atom manipulation with the STM tip, placing Fe atoms such that they reside on maxima of the CDW, and have probed the spatially resolved excitation spectra all along these chains.
 By carefully analyzing the subgap spectra exploiting both the YSR energies and YSR wave functions, we uncover evidence for the interactions between quantum spins and fermionic subgap excitations.
 In particular, we find that RKKY interactions are instrumental in inducing a quantum phase transition.
 The underlying competition between the energy of the YSR excitation and the RKKY coupling between adatom spins exists only for quantum spins and is absent for classical-spin models.
-Moreover, our observation of hybridization extending throughout longer chains and the ensuing band formation suggests that the coupling between adatom spins is ferromagnetic.
+Moreover, our observation of hybridization extending throughout longer chains and the ensuing formation of band-like subgap excitations suggests that the coupling between adatom spins is ferromagnetic.
 Our results therefore confirm that dilute chains of magnetic adatoms are not only interesting as potential platforms for the observation of Majorana bound states, but also as highly flexible realizations of a broad class of correlated spin-fermion systems.
+The adatom spacing as well as the orientation relative to the crystallographic axes constitute interesting parameters to be explored.
 Clearly, this is not restricted to chains, but could be readily extended to two-dimensional arrangements.
 In both cases, it might be particularly interesting to realize antiferromagnetic RKKY coupling by judiciously adjusting the inter-adatom distance.